 Remarkably, the simple relation~\eqref{17} does not depend on the condensate terms but nevertheless it turns out to be a very good approximation to~\eqref{16} within the accuracy of the method.
 For instance, the classical review~\cite{rry} reports the following numerical prediction for the mass of scalar meson in~\eqref{16}: $m_h=1\pm0.03$~GeV, where the input $s_0\simeq1.5$~GeV$^2$ was used.
 This numerical result follows from~\eqref{17} immediately.

 Now let us move on to the Higgs.
 If the supposed strong BSM dynamics is similar to QCD, one may expect that the same method of spectral sum rules should work.
 We do not know the ``BSM condensates'' but, fortunately, we may expect that the approximation~\eqref{17} is valid.
 Then the question arises what value of ``perturbative threshold'' $s_0$ should we use?
-As far as we see, there is only one candidate for a natural value of $\sqrt{s_0}$ --- the upper bound on the Higgs mass.
+We suggest that a reasonable and natural candidate for $\sqrt{s_0}$ is the upper bound on the Higgs mass.
 The tree-level perturbative unitarity leads to $m_h\lesssim 710$~GeV (see, e.g.,~\cite{Djouadi:2005gi} and references therein).
 However, there is a known caveat to this estimate: The Higgs boson self-coupling, $\lambda=\frac{m_h^2}{2v^2}$, becomes strong near such large $m_h$, so the radiative corrections are able to completely invalidate this estimate.
 One needs lattice simulations in which the non-perturbative effects are automatically taken into account.
 Such simulations were performed by several groups for the triviality bound in the SM scalar sector~\cite{Heller:1993yv} (see also the relevant discussions in~\cite{Djouadi:2005gi}).
 They reported the bounds: $m_h\lesssim620$~GeV~\cite{Bhanot:1988ua}, $m_h\lesssim640$~GeV~\cite{Kuti:1987nr}, and $m_h\lesssim660$~GeV~\cite{Hasenfratz:1988kr}.
 Their average is $m_h\lesssim640\pm20$~GeV.
-Making use of this bound for $\sqrt{s_0}$ in~\eqref{17} we get the following estimate for the mass of second scalar in the Higgs sector,
+Making use of this bound for $\sqrt{s_0}$ in~\eqref{17},

-Thus we see that the application of classical QCD sum rules to a hypothetical BSM strong sector can naturally lead to prediction of a scalar boson near 0.5~TeV.